teomyth/audiowave/packages/react/README.md

 **Why is this required?**
 - Each render creates a new options object `{ source: mediaStream, onError: ... }`
-- `useAudioSource` sees this as a "change" and reinitializes the audio processing
+- `useMediaAudio` sees this as a "change" and reinitializes the audio processing
 - This causes the visualization to flicker and restart repeatedly, making it unusable
 - This is not a performance issue - it's a functional requirement for proper operation